Last Updated on August 19, 2022 by Thalia

 Maybe this is a slightly controversial one as vulnerability is all the rage right now.

 I love Brené, the poster child of vulnerability.
-I’ve spent the time respecting myself enough that I can now feel free to be vulnerable and express my emotions.
+I’ve spent time respecting myself enough that I can now feel free to be vulnerable and express my emotions.

 But sometimes, people on social media take things too far.